lucaong/cubdb/FAQ.md

 ## How does it compare with X?

-First of all, `CubDB` is not jealous: it does its job well, without claiming to be better than others.
+`CubDB` is not jealous: it does its job well, without claiming to be better than others.
 There are many other great alternatives for storing data, and depending on your use-case they might be a better fit.

-Here are some reasons why you might choose `CubDB` over other popular
+That said, here are some reasons why you might choose `CubDB` over other popular
 alternatives:

   * [ETS](http://erlang.org/doc/man/ets.html) (Erlang Term Store), like `CubDB`,